-When towing with the front wheels on the ground (if a towing dollies does not be used), turn the ignition key to the OFF position, and secure the steering wheel in the straight-ahead position with a rope or similar device.
+- Never tow an automatic transmission model with the rear wheels or four wheels on the ground (forward or backward).
+This may cause serious and expensive damage to the transmission. - When towing with the front wheels on the ground (if you do not use towing dollies), turn the ignition key to the OFF position, and secure the steering wheel in the straightahead position with a rope or similar device.
 Never place the ignition key in the LOCK position.
-This will result in damage to the steering lock mechanism.
+This will result in damage to the steering lock mechanism. - When towing a manual transmission model with the rear wheels on the ground (if you do not use towing dollies), release the parking brake and move the shift lever to the N (Neutral) position.

-Vehicle Recovery (Freeing a stuck vehicle) FRONT
+Vehicle Recovery (Freeing a Stuck Vehicle) FRONT